Admission Requirements

 Application Fee

 Application fees vary by program and application type.
-For more information see our Application Fees page.
+For more information, see our Application Fees page.

-Unofficial Transcripts
+Transcripts

-*Some programs at UC, mostly within the Lindner College of Business, accept certain three-year degrees as applicable to U.S. four-year degrees.
-NACES evaluations are not required for these applicants at the time of application.
-Please contact the Lindner College of Business at graduate@uc.edu with questions.
+Additionally, some programs at UC, mostly within the Lindner College of Business, accept certain international three-year degrees as applicable to U.S. four-year degrees.
+Please contact the Lindner College of Business at graduate@uc.edu with questions and to see if your degree qualifies.
+All other programs, unless otherwise stated, do not accept three-year degrees.

 Letters of Recommendation